Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Discussion

 For all these models, the envelope's density increases towards the center and it is isothermal when $r/H\gtrsim$ 0.05.
 With the isothermal assumption, we can integrate Equation \ref{eq:Pr} to derive

 where $GM_p/c_s^2$ is the Bondi radius.
 Thus, we have

 and we can also assume that $\rho(H)\approx \rho_{mid}exp(-1/2)$, where $\rho_{mid}$ is the disc's midplane density without the planet.
 Within the Hill radius, the first term in the exponent dominates.
 Furthermore, when $r\ll r_{B}$ and $r\ll H$, we have $\rho(r)=\rho_{mid}exp\{r_{B}/r\}$.
 If we integrate the optical depth radially, $\int\rho(r)\kappa_{mm}dr$, we can derive the radius ($r_{mm}$) where the envelope becomes optically thick at the observed wavelength.
 To be more accurate, we use the effective optical depth considering the scattering.
 For the TW Hydrae case, we have $r_{mm}\sim$0.035 $H$.
-Then, we can integrate the envelope mass
+Then, we can integrate the density to derive the mass difference between the envelope and the background disc within the same region

 with $\rho(r)$ from Equation \ref{eq:rhor} and $r_B=0.212 H$.
 Numerically, we derive $\Delta M=0.55 \rho_{mid}H^3$.
 On the other hand, the background disc mass within H is $\pi H^2 \sqrt{2\pi} H \rho_{mid}\sim 7.87 \rho_{mid}H^3$.
 Considering that this region is isothermal and the disc is optically thin (the effective optical depth of the background disc is 0.5), the ratio between these two masses ($\sim7\%$) equals the flux ratio between the planet and the background disc.
 This ratio is similar to the 10-20\% measured in 1-D and 3-D models as shown in the upper right panel of Figure \ref{fig:twhydrae}.
-If we consider that the effect of the planet's gravity extends beyond $H$ (e.g. Equation \ref{eq:Hmid}) or simply use 2$H$ as the reference point ($r_z$) in Equation \ref{eq:rhorz} and the integration limit in Equation \ref{eq:deltaM}, we can double the mass ratio estimate, which is even closer to the ratio in simulations.
+If we consider that the effect of the planet's gravity extends beyond $H$ (e.g. Equation \ref{eq:Hmid}) or simply use 2$H$ as the integration limit in Equation \ref{eq:deltaM}, we can double the mass ratio estimate, which is even closer to the ratio in simulations.
 On the other hand, the envelope is not symmetric beyond $H$ and the structure there can only be captured in 3-D simulations.